 Manuscripts submitted to HO must not be under consideration by any other journal, nor can they be scheduled to appear in any published form prior to publication in HO.
 All manuscripts and additional documents should be sent via the submission portal at http://ojs.ho.sfaa.net/index.php/HO/index.
 Other submission formats will only be considered with PRIOR permission from the editors.
 Please consult section III for more information regarding electronic submission.
 Note: authors are required to submit the names of six potential reviewers along with their manuscripts.

 II.
 Overall Format

-Each of these sections should begin on a new page.
-Indicate placement of figures and tables in the text, but place the figures and tables separately at the end.
-Include a separate list of table headings and figure captions.
+- Figures/maps Tables: indicate placement of figures and tables in the text, but place the figures and tables separately at the end.
+Include a separate list of table headings and figure captions).

-Manuscripts should be submitted electronically via our submission portal at www.humanorg.org as a Microsoft Word document.
+Manuscripts should be submitted electronically via submission portal as a Microsoft Word document.
 Supplemental materials can be uploaded in the supplementary documents section during the submission process.
-Authors are reminded to embed any special fonts or characters such as Arabic fonts etc. Adobe PDF formatted submissions will not be accepted without prior permission from the editors.
-Authors may be requested to submit paper copies as needed.
+Authors are reminded to embed any special fonts or characters such as Arabic fonts etc. Adobe PDF formatted submissions will not be accepted without prior permission from the editor.

 All materials, including tables, maps, kinship diagrams etc, in as much as possible, should be submitted in Microsoft Word format.
 For other formats, contact the editors or editorial staff directly at AnthroHumanOrgEditors@usf.edu.